 - Slow Cooker Sausage & Peppers – You can always use fresh sliced peppers, but if you want to save even more time, most grocery stores sell a bag of mixed frozen bell peppers.
 Just toss the peppers in the crockpot and place the sausage on top.
 Serve “as is” in a roll or over pasta or rice.

 Hopefully you've found at least a few things on this list that your family will enjoy, and that will help make your weeknight dinners a little easier.

 What are your “no-recipe” favorites?
 Share with us in the comments below!

-Have you checked out ShelfCooking.com yet?
-Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without spending too much time in the kitchen!
+By the way, don't forget to check out ShelfCooking.com!
+Our site is dedicated to helping you cook delicious, homemade, down-home-cooked meals for your family without spending too much time in the kitchen!
 Basically every parent's dream, right?
 Join our Shelf Cooking Community today!

 - These make-ahead freezer breakfasts will make your life so much easier.